Alport Syndrome and Other Kidney Diseases

 Patients with Alport syndrome are normally diagnosed with the disease in childhood to early adulthood and have average glomerular filtration rate (GFR) declines of 4.0 mL/min/1.73 m2 per year30.
 The progressive decline of GFR in Alport syndrome patients leads to renal failure and end-stage renal disease (ESRD).
 Fifty percent of males with the most prevalent subtype of Alport syndrome require dialysis or kidney transplant by age 25.
 The incidence of renal failure in these patients increases to 90% by age 40 and nearly 100% by age 6031.
 Similar to patients with other forms of CKD, Alport syndrome patients receiving dialysis are at increased risk for cardiovascular disease and infections, which are the most common causes of death in these patients.
 Currently, there are no approved therapies for the treatment of Alport syndrome.

 In August 2017, Reata began enrolling patients in the Phase 3 portion of CARDINAL, and the company expects data from the study in the second half of 2019.
-Reata recently received orphan drug designation for bardoxolone methyl for the treatment of Alport syndrome.
+Reata recently has received orphan drug designation for bardoxolone methyl for the treatment of Alport syndrome from the US FDA and the EMA.
 Bardoxolone methyl’s novel anti-inflammatory mechanism of action and clinical activity in Alport syndrome and diabetic CKD encourage the study of bardoxolone methyl in additional, rare kidney diseases.
-In October 2017, Reata began activating sites for a Phase 2 trial called PHOENIX of bardoxolone methyl in various rare forms of CKD, including autosomal dominant polycystic kidney disease, IgA nephropathy, type 1 diabetic CKD, and focal segmental glomerulosclerosis.
-The company anticipates that data from the individual cohorts of PHOENIX will be released throughout the second half of 2018 and 2019.

 For an overview of Reata’s development program in CKD see this presentation.